 By 1679, a minority of the village, led by Nathaniel Putman and Bray Wilkins, had turned fully against Bayley, accusing him of neglecting his church duties and omitting family prayers in his own household.
 With the Village deeply divided over the legitimacy of his call, Bayley finally gave up the fight and left Salem Village in 1680.
 He would then minister for a few more years in Killingworth, Connecticut, before giving up the profession and becoming a doctor in Roxbury, Massachusetts.

 The second minister, George Burroughs, who had graduated from Harvard in 1670, arrived in Salem Village in 1680.
 As one of his conditions for coming, Burroughs had stipulated “that in case any difference should arise in time to come, that we engage on both sides to submit to counsel for a peaceable issue.”
-Though this was common language in 17th century New England, it, no doubt, had more significance for Burroughs, who had probably learned from Bayley something of what confronted him.
+Though this was the common language in 17th century New England, it undoubtedly had more significance for Burroughs, who had probably learned something of what confronted him from Bayley.

 The differences were not long in arising, and Burroughs found himself amid the conflict taking place in the village.
 Some villagers accused him of being abusive to his wife.
 It was to Burroughs that Jeremiah Watts wrote his letter of April 1682, lamenting the disputes of Salem Village, saying, “Brother is against brother, and neighbors are against neighbors, all quarreling and smiting one another.”
 With many villagers not paying their taxes, Burroughs was not always being paid and borrowed money from the Putnam family.